A composite generalization of Ville's martingale theorem using e-processes: The inverse capital measure

-It follows from the definitions that $\nu^*(A) \le \mu^*(A)$ for every $A \in \Fcal$.
-In the singleton case $\Pcal = \{\P\}$ the inequality is actually an equality since $\nu^*(A) = \mu^*(A) = \P(A)$ by Lemma~\ref{L_properties_of_mu_star}\ref{L_properties_of_mu_star_3}.
-Moreover, for general $\Pcal$, we have $\mu^*(A) = \nu^*(A)$ for any ``finite-time'' event $A$ of the form $A = \{\tau < \infty\}$.
+which provides a direct comparison to~\eqref{eq:inv-cap-outer-m}.
+Moreover, for general $\Pcal$, we have $\outerLocal(A) = \outerNatural(A)$ for any ``finite-time'' event $A$ of the form $A = \{\tau < \infty\}$.
 However, the inequality can be strict in general.
-In fact, we show in Example~\ref{ex_Cauchy} that it is possible to have $\nu^*(A) = 0$ but $\mu^*(A) = 1$.
-In particular, the collection of $\mu^*$-nullsets can be strictly smaller than the collection of $\Pcal$-polar sets, which we recall are sets $A$ such that $\P(A)=0$ for all $\P\in\Pcal$.
-A key message of Theorem~\ref{T_e_process}, and indeed of this paper, is that in the context of sequential testing and composite versions of Ville's results, $\mu^*$ turns out to be the more relevant object, and not $\nu^*$.
+In fact, we show in Example~\ref{ex_Cauchy} that it is possible to have $\outerNatural(A) = 0$ but $\outerLocal(A) = 1$.
+In particular, the collection of $\outerLocal$-nullsets can be strictly smaller than the collection of $\Pcal$-polar sets, which we recall are sets $A$ such that $\P(A)=0$ for all $\P\in\Pcal$.
+A key message of Theorem~\ref{T_e_process}, and indeed of this paper, is that in the context of sequential testing and composite versions of Ville's results, $\outerLocal$ turns out to be the more relevant object, and not $\outerNatural$.

 \begin{example} Consider the sample space $\Omega = \{0,1\}^\N$, the space of all binary sequences.
 Let $X = (X_t)_{t \in \N}$ denote the canonical process and set $\Fcal_t = \sigma(X_s, s \le t)$, $t \in \N$.
 Let $\P_n$ assign probability $1/2$ to the sequence $0^\N$ (all zeros) and to the sequence $0^n \cdot 1 \cdot 0^\N$ (a single one occurs after $n$ zeros).
 We consider $\Pcal = \{ \P_n \}_{n \in \N_0}$.
 Let $A = \{0^\N\}$.
-Clearly $\P_n(A) = 1/2$ for all $n \in \N_0$, and hence $\nu^*(A) = 1/2$.
+Clearly $\P_n(A) = 1/2$ for all $n \in \N_0$, and hence $\outerNatural(A) = 1/2$.

-However, we have $\mu^*(A) = 1$.
+However, we have $\outerLocal(A) = 1$.
 To see why, observe that any stopping time $\tau$ that stops on $A$ must stop after some finite number of zeros, say $m$.
 But then for $n \ge m$, we have $\P_n(\tau < \infty) = 1$.
-Since this holds for any $\tau$ such that $A \subseteq \{\tau < \infty\}$, we conclude $\mu^*(A)=1$.
+Since this holds for any $\tau$ such that $A \subseteq \{\tau < \infty\}$, we conclude $\outerLocal(A)=1$.

-Curiously, on the complementary event $A^c$ (there is a one somewhere), $\mu^*(A^c) = 1/2$.
+Curiously, on the complementary event $A^c$ (there is a one somewhere), $\outerLocal(A^c) = 1/2$.
 This claim is witnessed by the stopping time that stops when it encounters a one. \end{example}